 As a business owner you pay 1.4 times the EI rate that an employee does, meaning that any hike hits you even harder!
 Payroll taxes are the most difficult for your business to cope with since you have to pay them whether you make any money or not.

 The current federal rate for employers is $2.21.
 It has been frozen since 2020, as a relief measure due to the COVID-19 pandemic.
 In Quebec, the current rate for employers sits at $1.65.

 Support for those who lost their income remains critical during the pandemic, whether they are employees or self-employed.
 However, it should not make anyone better off than when they were working.

 There have been calls to make some relief measures permanent, such as through a guaranteed income program or enhanced sick leave provisions.
 But the government must not overload the EI system with additional costs related to the pandemic.
 Such costs will only mean higher EI premiums and a more precarious position down the road for small businesses.

 While EI rates have been going down since 2019 and were frozen during the pandemic, CPP/QPP premiums still went up in January 2021.
 This increases the cost of labour for your business at a time when you can least afford it.

 We’ve long advocated for more fairness in the EI system for employers.
 Over the years, we’ve been able to score some big wins for small business:

-- We advocated for stability in EI rates for years, and finally, in 2012, the federal government announced the seven-year break-even rate that ensures EI funds are used exclusively for the EI program during that time frame.
+- In 2012, the federal government announced the seven-year break-even rate that ensures EI funds are used exclusively for the EI program during that time frame.

-- In 2014, the government implemented a CFIB idea by creating the Small Business Job Credit (SBJC), which provided a tax credit to small business owners to offset EI premiums; we were there when the government announced this!
+- In 2014, the government implemented a CFIB idea by creating the Small Business Job Credit (SBJC) which, until 2016, helped you pay just 1.2 times the employee EI rate.

 - Introduce a training tax credit, such as a refundable income tax credit or an EI credit, which recognizes the investments you make in hiring and training your employees.